TryKickoff/trykickoff.github.io/learn/grunt.md

 [Imagemin](https://github.com/gruntjs/grunt-contrib-imagemin/) is used to compress all images placed in the `assets/src/img/` & `assets/src/grunticon` directories.
 Images in `assets/src/img/` are compressed to `assets/dist/img/` & icons in `assets/src/grunticon/` are compressed but they need Grunticon to manipulate them before being added to `assets/dist/img/icons/`.

-<a name="task-grunticon"></a>

-#### Grunticon

-[Grunticon](https://github.com/filamentgroup/grunticon) is a Grunt task that makes it easy to manage icons and background images for all devices.

-If you want to use Grunticon, take a look at [their documenation and examples](https://github.com/filamentgroup/grunticon).

-Kickoff includes a basic setup of Grunticon that makes it easy to get started.
-Simply add your SVG & PNG icons to the `assets/src/grunticon` folder and then run `grunt icons` from the project root directory.
-This will run the task giving you the icons and code to include in the front–end of your project.
-The Grunticon src directory is also being watched by `grunt watch` so if that is running then the icons will be generated for you.

 ---

 ### JavaScript Tasks ([javascript.js](https://github.com/trykickoff/kickoff/blob/master/_grunt-configs/javascript.js))

 <a name="task-browserify"></a>